4d/docs/docs/Notes/updates.md

 title: Release Notes
 ---

+## 4D v20 R2

+Read [**What’s new in 4D v20 R2**](https://blog.4d.com/en-whats-new-in-4d-v20-R2/), the blog post that lists all new features and enhancements in 4D v20 R2.

+#### Highlights

+- New `validateTLSCertificate` option for [`4D.HTTPRequest.new()`](../API/HTTPRequestClass.md#new) allowing you to control the automatic certificate validation.

+#### Behavior changes

+- TLS certificates are now automatically validated by 4D when sending [HTTP requests](../API/HTTPRequestClass.md#new), and rejected with an error if invalid.
+A new option allows you to control this validation.

 ## 4D v20

 Read [**What’s new in 4D v20**](https://blog.4d.com/en-whats-new-in-4d-v20/), the blog post that lists all new features and enhancements in 4D v20.